Summer Intensive 2018

 Lindsay began her dance education at age 7 in her hometown of Albuquerque, New Mexico.
 She attended summer intensives at Houston Ballet, American Ballet Theater, Indiana University, and the Cecchetti Council of America.
 After graduating from high school, Lindsay trained on full scholarship at Marin Dance Theater with Margaret Swarthout and Lynn Cox.
 Lindsay also danced with the Kansas City Ballet as a trainee/second company member, performing in Devon Carney’s world premiere of “The Nutcracker” and “Swan Lake,” as well as many other works.
-Lindsay is excited to begin her first season with Ad Deum II.
+Lindsay is excited to be entering another season with Ad Deum.

 Megan Morrow was born and raised in Houston, TX and danced in the Houston MET Too Youth Dance Company before joining the dance program at Southern Methodist University in Dallas, TX.
 Megan graduated with a BFA in Dance Performance, a BBA in Accounting, and a Master’s of Science in Accounting.
 She also trained at the San Francisco Dance Conservatory, the Houston MET Professional Dance Intensive, and Point Park University International Summer Dance Program.
-After working in public accounting for a year and becoming a CPA, Megan moved back home with her husband to dance with Ad Deum II Dance Company, and is now beginning her first season as an apprentice with Ad Deum Dance Company.
+After working in public accounting for a year and becoming a CPA, Megan moved back to Houston in 2017 with her husband to dance with Ad Deum Dance Company, where she’s been dancing ever since.
+She’s excited for another year with her Ad Deum family!

 Nikki, from Chicago, IL, was trained by dancers of Giordano Jazz Dance Chicago, Luna Negra Dance Theater, and Danceworks Chicago.
 She graduated Summa cum Laude with her BFA in Dance from Wright State University in Dayton, Ohio.
 While a student, she was also a member of Dayton Contemporary Dance 2 for three seasons.
 Upon graduating, Nikki was selected for the Contemporary Dance Theater’s 2014 Area Choreographers Festival, where she premiered a new work.
 Nikki is greatly looking forward to her fourth season with Ad Deum and is so grateful for the support of this community.